• Skip to primary navigation

 Zucchini has a high water content so if it is cut and stored in the fridge it will lose its fresh, crispy texture rather quickly.
 Also, the juice from the halved cherry tomatoes will make the salad a little watery if prepped too far in advance.

-• Courgette Pasta Salad: This raw salad recipe makes about 6 hearty servings, but you can stretch it even further by cooking 8oz of cooked gluten-free noodles (I love these chickpea noodles, I think they taste the closest to flour noodles) and mixing it with the zucchini salad.
+• Courgette Pasta Salad: This recipe makes about 6 hearty servings, but you can stretch it even further by cooking 8oz of cooked noodles (I love these chickpea noodles) and mixing it with the zucchini salad.
 If you do this, I recommend that you double the dressing recipe so you have enough to coat the noodles.
-Also, reserve 1 cup of the hot pasta water to thin the sauce to your desired preference.

 • Roasted Courgette Salad: You can enjoy this salad raw or roasted.
 If you prefer it to be hot, please follow the recipe card instructions to make the salad and then follow the roasting instructions below.